A blind photographer with no sense of light in his eyes.

 Above: A photo of me in hospital in 2009, just before losing my eyesight.

 A cheeky, sneaky and swanky photographer lost eyesight in 2009 and lost the sense of light in June 2010.
+And had my eyes removed in 2013.
 After all, I am totally blind.

-Though my photography became all about myself with self portrait (I am tagging them with the word "selftake") but since I went to California to learn to "see by hearing" with human echolocation, I started confronting with new subjects and started taking photography.
+Though my photography became all about myself with self portrait (I am tagging them with the word "selftake") but since I went to California to learn to "see by hearing" with human echolocation, I started confronting new subjects and started taking photos.

-I intended to learn about human echolocation as the part of blindness rehabilitationfor perceptual mobility, to help reclaim "freedom" "independence" and "responsibility" but I would like take human echolocation one step further , by applying it to blind photography.
+I intended to learn about human echolocation as a part of blindness rehabilitation for perceptual mobility, to help reclaim "freedom" "independence" and "responsibility" but I would like take human echolocation one step further , by applying it to blind photography.

-Since most blind shooters with no sense of light seem to shoot subjects that make noise,, but I am finding the distance and size of subjects by clicking my tongue and hearing the sound bouncing off from the subject.
+Most blind shooters with no sense of light seem to shoot subjects that make noise, but I am finding the distance and size of subjects by clicking my tongue and hearing the sound bouncing off from the subject.